Supporto iBreviary

 and will be for ever.
 Amen.

 Ant.
-3 Come into the Lord’s presence singing for joy, alleluia.
+3 Let us go into God’s presence singing for joy.

 Psalm 100